-You should arrive at the airport for your overnight flight to Delhi.
+You should arrive at the airport for your overnight flight to Mumbai.

 A leisurely start today sailing towards Bateshwarsthan, cruising through a 50-kilometre stretch of the river, designated as the Gangetic Dolphin Sanctuary, established to protect the endangered Ganges River dolphins.
 The reserve supports a rich diversity of wildlife, including the smooth coated otter, several species of hard and soft shell turtles and a huge variety of migratory birds.
 At Bateshwarsthan, we will visit the remains of Vikramshila University, established in the late 8th Century AD, one of India’s two most important centres of Buddhist learning.
 We moor overnight in Samtaghat.

-You depart Delhi arriving later the same day.
+Depart Delhi and take your direct flight to London, arriving back later the same day.

 The price of this holiday is per person, based on two people sharing a twin room/cabin.
-Seven nights in three, four and five-star hotels with breakfast on the 'land' portion of this tour; eight nights on full board, including local bottled mineral water, tea/coffee any time on the RV Bengal Ganga.
-All flights as mentioned including two domestic flights within India.All transfers & porterarge of one item of luggage per person.Guided tours of New and Old Delhi, Agra and the Taj Mahal, Kolkata, rickshaw and boat tour of Varanasi, all shore excursions as mentioned on the RV Bengal Ganga.Gratuities for ship's crew.Services of an experienced Riviera tour manager.
+Four nights in four and five-star hotels with breakfast on the 'land' portion of this tour, seven nights on full board, including local bottled mineral water & all-day tea/coffee on the RV Bengal Ganga, all flights as mentioned including two domestic flights within India, all transfers & porterage of one item of luggage per person, guided tours of New and Old Delhi, Agra and the Taj Mahal, Kolkata, rickshaw and boat tour in Varanasi, all shore excursions as mentioned on the RV Bengal Ganga; gratuities for ship's crew (excluding local guides) and the services of a Riviera Travel tour manager.